arcb01/g-narrator/docs/usage.md

 ## Known issues (Work in progress)
 > [!WARNING]
 > App still in development, issues can ocurr frequently
+> Visit [issues](https://github.com/arcb01/g-narrator/issues) for more information

 **Bug list**
 - [ ] When using the app while gaming, it can ocurr that the language from the keybaord changes during execution and therefore keyboard input stops working